FirelyTeam/firely-docs/vonk/features/snapshot.rst

 Snapshot generation
 ===================

-Vonk is capable of generating a snapshot for a StructureDefinition.
+Firely Server is capable of generating a snapshot for a StructureDefinition.
 This operation is not defined in the FHIR Specification.

 You can invoke this operation with
 ::